20 Jul Identity Theft – How Criminals are Stealing your Money

 Be alert to the signs of identity theft.
-Ensure you check your bank statements regularly for unknown transactions and pop a note in your calendar to check your credit report once a year.
+Ensure you check your bank statements regularly for unknown transactions and pop a note in your calendar to check your credit report once a year at tax time.

-If your mobile phone suddenly loses coverage, you start receiving unexpected notifications from your bank (or other banks you don’t do business with), expected mail hasn’t arrived or unusual mail has arrived you need to be asking questions.
-For starters, call your bank, call your telephone service provider, check out the Government’s Scamwatch website for examples of current scams doing the rounds.
+If your mobile phone suddenly loses coverage, you start receiving unexpected notifications from your bank (or other banks you don’t do business with), expected mail hasn’t arrived or unusual mail has arrived, you need to be asking questions.
+For starters, call your bank, call your telephone service provider and check out the Government’s Scamwatch website for examples of current scams doing the rounds.